linz/qgis-scriptassistant-plugin/README.rst

 This plugin will soon be available through the official QGIS plugin repository.

-To install it for development purposes, clone this repository and then symlink the scriptassistant/ dir to ``/$user/.qgis2/python/plugins/scriptassistant``.
+To install it for development purposes, clone this repository and then symlink the ``/scriptassistant`` dir to ``/$user/.qgis2/python/plugins/scriptassistant``.

 Documentation
 =============

-See the full docs on readthedocs.
+See the full docs on `readthedocs <http://qgis-script-assistant-plugin.readthedocs.io/en/latest/index.html>`.

 Tests
 =====